Direct Provider Session

 Once you have a resultsAccessKey, call the Get Session Results API to retrieve the results of the Session.

-If results are not yet available, this API will return a 204 No Content response.
+If results are not yet available, this API will return a Session object with both done and success set to false.
 This could happen if:

 • resultCollection.method is PollResult, and the user has not finished the verification yet